 Historically, the primary manufacturing of APIs was concentrated in Europe and North America; however, over the past two decades, this trend has shifted towards India and China.
 This geographical redistribution has implications for water-related risks and impacts across the pharmaceutical supply chain.

 This geographical shift in API manufacturing has coincided with a move into regions where water scarcity is more acute.
-For example, currently, about 81 percent of basins in India experience medium to extremely high-water stress, compared to 40 percent in Europe and 56 percent in North America.
+For example, currently, about 81 percent of basins in India experience medium to extremely high water stress, compared to 40 percent in Europe and 56 percent in North America.
 Site-specific data would be required to fully assess the impact on the sector; nevertheless, the move highlights the potential for the pharmaceutical supply chain to be exposed to increased risks related to water supply reliability and operational continuity.

 A similar picture emerges when looking at water quality and wastewater treatment.
 The United Nations’ Sustainable Development Goals (SDGs) program tracks the percentage of wastewater in different countries that is safely treated through efforts to reduce pollution, eliminate dumping, and minimize the release of hazardous chemicals and materials.
 In European countries, 75 to 100 percent of wastewater is safely treated, whereas the percentage in the United States is close to 100.
 In contrast, India and China safely treat 21 percent and 62 percent of their wastewater, respectively.
 However, SDG measurement focuses only on secondary treatment, and global monitoring of Active Pharmaceutical Ingredients (APIs) in wastewater is currently limited to specific research projects and pilot studies, with no country yet implementing routine, nationwide surveillance.